featurist/hyperdom/index.md

 It leverages a simple architecture for single page applications:

 1. There is one model for the whole page, this model is stateful, object-oriented and free of framework elements.
-2. The view is re-rendered fresh each time the model changes, but only the differences are applied to the DOM.
+2. The view is re-rendered each time the model changes, but only the differences are applied to the DOM.

-Plastiq is hugely influenced by Facebook's [React](http://facebook.github.io/react/) and uses [virtual-dom](https://github.com/Matt-Esch/virtual-dom) for the DOM patching.
+Plastiq is influenced by Facebook's [React](http://facebook.github.io/react/) and uses [virtual-dom](https://github.com/Matt-Esch/virtual-dom) for the DOM patching.
 Why not React?
 Read the [philosophy and motivation](#philosophy-and-motivation).

 # An Example